 The paper products are graded into 5 categories: newspapers, magazines, mixed paper, white paper and cardboard.
 These types are baled separately in preparation for transport.
 Paper is shredded and made into a pulp that is used to produce new paper products.

-Recyclable plastic is transported to Waste Management Recycling to be sorted into the different grades (1-7) and baled.
+Recyclable plastic is transported to OJI’s recycling sorting plant in Lower Hutt, where it is sorted into the different grades (1-7) and baled.
 All number 1 plastics (PET) are recyled at Flight Plastics Ltd in Lower Hutt.
 A small amount of number 2 plastics are also recycled locally, but most plastics are exported - mostly to South East Asian countries.

 The recyclers wash, shred and melt the plastic to form pellets or powder to be remade into products such as car bumpers, motor oil bottles, detergent bottles, pipes, buckets, rubbish bags, pallets, non-food bottles and material fibres that make things such as polar-fleece clothing, sails for boats, carpets and fibrefill.